atata-framework/atata.io/upgrade/to-atata-2.md

 Thus, if your project uses the .NET Framework version prior to 4.6.1, either upgrade the project to the newer version or just stay with Atata v1.

-## Migrating Selenium.WebDriver to v4
+## Upgrade Selenium.WebDriver to v4

-The biggest change in Atata v2 is the upgrade of Selenium.WebDriver to v4.
+The biggest change in Atata 2 is the upgrade of Selenium.WebDriver to v4.
 Please check out the [Upgrade to Selenium 4](https://www.selenium.dev/documentation/webdriver/getting_started/upgrade_to_selenium_4/) to see what changed and make appropriate modifications after the upgrade to Atata v2.
 Pay attention to driver configuration changes.